axelvaldez/radical-companies/_posts/model/2023-02-23-urban-radical.markdown

  <div class="_quotespan">We could not think of another name&hellip;</div>
  <div class="_quotespan">OK, some unit.
 Like Green Stamps.</div>
  <div class="_quotespan">How&hellip; How do you know about those?</div>
  <div class="_quotespan">My grandfather had an album.
-He said they gave them out at stores and you trade them for radios and stuff.</div>
+He said they gave them out at stores and you traded them for &lsquo;transistor radios&rsquo; and stuff.</div>
  <div class="_quotespan">Yes, they did.
 Getting back to RADs, you get one per day.</div>
  <div class="_quotespan">Why?</div>
  <div class="_quotespan">Because you exist every day and your existance contributes to the creation and growth of things, wether you are (air quotes) <em>working</em> or not.</div>